JustFallBack/pascal-compiler/README.md

 **Download the repository :**

-> git clone git@framagit.org:jourlin/cericompiler.git
+> git clone git@github.com:JustFallBack/Compilateur.git

 **Build the compiler and test it :**

-> make test
+> make prog

 **Have a look at the output :**

-> gedit test.s
+> gedit prog.s

 **Debug the executable :**

-> ddd ./test
+> ddd ./prog

 **Commit the new version :**